+He developed many devices that greatly influenced life around the world, including the phonograph, the motion picture camera, and a long-lasting, practical electric light bulb.
+Rainbow Gathering (2010-2011) on Behance.
+Nikola Tesla.
+Tesla: Master of Lightning.
 "In almost every step of progress in electrical engineering, as well as radio, we can trace the spark of thought back to Nikola Tesla" - Ernst F.

-Benjamin Franklin (January 17, 1706 [O.S.
+Benjamin Franklin.
+Benjamin Franklin FRS (January 17, 1706 [O.S.

 January 6, 1705] – April 17, 1790) was one of the Founding Fathers of the United States.
 Stephen Fry.
 Stephen John Fry (born 24 August 1957) is an English comedian, actor, writer, presenter, and activist.

 After a troubled childhood and adolescence, during which he was expelled from two schools and spent three months in prison for credit card fraud, he secured a place at Queens' College, Cambridge, where he studied English literature.
 Richard Posner.
 Richard Allen Posner (/ˈpoʊznər/; born January 11, 1939) is an American jurist, legal theorist and economist.

 He is currently a judge on the United States Court of Appeals for the Seventh Circuit in Chicago and a Senior Lecturer at the University of Chicago Law School.
 He is a leading figure in the field of law and economics, and was identified by The Journal of Legal Studies as the most cited legal scholar of the 20th century.